wren-lang/wren/doc/site/control-flow.markdown

 During the execution of a loop body, you might decide that you want to skip the rest of this iteration and move on to the next one.
 You can use a `continue` statement to do that.
 It's just the `continue` keyword all by itself.
-Execution will immediately jump to the beginning of the next loop iteraction (and check the loop conditions).
+Execution will immediately jump to the beginning of the next loop iteration (and check the loop conditions).

 <pre class="snippet">